freelancephp/WP-External-Links/wp-external-links/readme.txt

 Tested up to: 4.5.2
 Stable tag: 2.0.0

-Open external links in a new tab or window, adding "nofollow" and "noopener", set font icon, SEO friendly options and more.
-Easy install and go.
+Open external links in a new tab or window, adding "nofollow" and "noopener", set font icon, SEO friendly and more.
+Easy install.

 == Description ==

 Configure settings for all internal and external links on your site.

-> <strong>Version 2</strong><br>
+> <strong>=== NEW: Version 2 ===</strong><br>
-> WPEL plugin was rebuilt completely and has lots of new features, like "noopener", font icons and WPMU settings.
+> WPEL plugin was rebuilt completely and has lots of new features, like "noopener", font icons, internal links options and WPMU settings.

 = Features =
 * Open links in new window or tab